Prisencolinensinainciusol: Style

 "Prisencolinensinainciusol" has been described as varying music genres including Europop, house music, disco, hip hop and funk.
 Celentano, however, did not have these styles in mind when writing the song.
 He composed "Prisencolinensinainciusol" by creating a loop of four drumbeats and improvising lyrics over the top of the loop in his recording studio.
-The song is characterised by an E flat groove in the drum and bass guitar and riff in the horn section.Between the drum loop and the looped horns, not to mention the conversational improvisational "freestyle" flow of the lyrics and the chanting chorus, the song has many elements that predate hip hop, elements later found in hip hop in the mid 80s and 90s respectively.
+The song is characterised by an E flat groove in the drum and bass guitar and riff in the horn section.
+Between the drum loop, the looped horns, and the conversational improvisational "freestyle" flow of the lyrics and the chanting chorus, the song has many elements later found in hip hop in the mid 1980s and 1990s.

+Celentano has claimed that with this song he invented rapping.

 Lyrics and language

-The song is intended to sound to its Italian audience as if it is sung in English spoken with an American accent, however the lyrics are deliberately unintelligible gibberish with the exception of the words "all right".
-Andrew Khan, writing in The Guardian, describes the sound as reminiscent of Bob Dylan's output from the 1980s.
+The song is intended to sound as if it is sung in English spoken with an American accent; however, the lyrics are deliberately unintelligible gibberish.
+Andrew Khan, writing in The Guardian, later described the sound as reminiscent of Bob Dylan's output from the 1980s.

-Celentano's intention with the song was not to create a humorous novelty song but to explore communication barriers.
-The intent was to demonstrate how English sounds to people who do not understand the language proficiently.
-"Ever since I started singing, I was very influenced by American music and everything Americans did.
-So at a certain point, because I like American slang—which, for a singer, is much easier to sing than Italian—I thought that I would write a song which would only have as its theme the inability to communicate.
-And to do this, I had to write a song where the lyrics didn't mean anything."